webfactorymk/ng2-opentok-demo/README.md

 # OpentokNg2Demo
-This is a demo application where you can see how ng2-opentok is implemented.
+This is a demo application where you can see how ng2-opentok is used.
 The project supports video and text chat between two entities.

 ## Making a video call